apify/apify-cli/README.md

   $ apify pull [ACTORID] [-v <value>]

 ARGUMENTS
-  ACTORID  Name or ID of the actor to run (e.g. "apify/hello-world" or "E2jjCZBezvAZnX8Rb").
+  ACTORID  Name or ID of the Actor to run (e.g. "apify/hello-world" or "E2jjCZBezvAZnX8Rb").
 If not provided, the
            command will update the Actor in the current directory based on its name in ".actor/actor.json" file.

 FLAGS